Heaty566/java-module/README.md

 Note:

-- I deleted the key in the demo folder.
-If you need to run it, please register for a new key.
+- You must have a domain and Sendgrid account to send email, you can contact me for help.

 ## 6.Verify email [Video Link](https://youtu.be/1Enj2qEZbxw)

+Note:

+- You must deploy your project to a live website to verify email, you can contact me for help.

 # Please give me a star if this project helps your assignment

-# I can implement all modules for you to your assignment or group project (With a reasonable price)

 # Contact Me: https://www.facebook.com/Heaty566